 Enabling messaging in a new brand

-Once messaging is added to a channel, Answer Bot is activated with a basic conversational flow that collects information and initiates an agent transfer, but does not include any self-service functionality by default.
+Once messaging is turned on for a brand’s Web Widget, Answer Bot is activated with a basic conversation flow that collects information and initiates an agent transfer, but does not include any self-service functionality by default.
 The screenshot below shows an example of the basic flow.